 Cloudflare offers SSL for all sites, but Cloudflare SSL only encrypts the connection from the visitor to Cloudflare.
 This article shows how to provide full, end-to-end encryption for the entire connection from the visitor to the server.

-In order to complete the setup process correctly, Sectigo requires the domain to resolve to the server IP address.
-If the domain does not resolve to the server IP address, update the domain nameservers to the designated A2 Hosting nameservers for your account.
-For more information about setting nameservers, please see this article.
+In order to complete the setup process correctly, cPanel SSL requires the domain to resolve to the server IP address.
+If the domain does not resolve to the server IP address, update the domain name servers to the designated A2 Hosting name servers for your account.
+For more information about how to set name servers, please see this article.

-To verify the Sectigo certificate has been issued for the domain, follow these steps:
+To verify the cPanel SSL certificate has been issued for the domain, follow these steps:

-To the right of the domain should be a green lock symbol with the label AutoSSL Domain Validated.
+To the right of the domain is a green lock symbol with the label AutoSSL Domain Validated.
 If the lock symbol is not green or does not appear, the certificate is not installed.

-To sign up for Cloudflare, follow these steps:
+To sign up and configure Cloudflare for your domain, follow these steps:

 On the next page, in the Enter your site text box, type your domain name, and then click :

-On the next page, choose a plan.
-Click Free Website, and then click Continue.
+On the next page, select a plan, and then click Continue.
 Cloudflare scans the domain's DNS records.

 The Overview page appears.
-Click on the SSL/TLS icon and click the Full radio button on the SSL/TLS page.
+Click the SSL/TLS icon, and then click the Full or Full (strict) radio button on the SSL/TLS page:

-Using Sectigo with Cloudflare SSL is a great way to add security to a site quickly and at no cost.
-Sectigo certificates are only valid for 90 days, and Cloudflare must be turned off during the renewal period.
-It may be more convenient to use a traditional CA-issued certificate.
-For a more complete discussion of the differences between Sectigo and other SSL certificates, please see this article.
+Using cPanel SSL with Cloudflare SSL is a great way to add security to a site quickly and at no cost.
+However, it may be more convenient to use a traditional CA-issued certificate.
+For a more complete discussion of the differences between cPanel SSL and other SSL certificates, please see this article.